 - It should be noted that free access to parks does not include free access to accommodation facilities and other tourist activities.

 - Due to COVID-19, all the parks will be operating under capacity constraints, and a first come – first serve basis principle will apply.
-To find out more regarding the capacity constraints and daily quotas allowed per National Park, visit the SANParks website.
+Daily quotas will be implemented in all National Parks.

 Kruger National Park Gate Quotas